pmonks/wreck/README.md

 (re/n2m-grp 12 17 #"foo")  ; n2m = n to m
 ;=> #"(?:foo){12,17}"

-; There are -cg and -ncg variants of all of these fns as well
+; There are -cg and -ncg variants of all of these fns as well, all variadic

 ;; Alternation